psychemedia/middle-english-romances/sir-orfeo.md

 The present tale has been justly admired no less for the harmony of its versification, than for the beautiful description which it contains of Fairy-land.
 Heurodis is carried away by the king of the Fairies, whose attendants are as numerous as his riches and magnifieence are dazzling; and is recovered by Orfeo in the disguise of a Minstrel.
 The following lines, which occur in one of the ancient copies of thus poem, (but apparently omitted by the transcriber of the manuscript that is followed) may be quoted, as illustrative of Orfeo's skill, and love of Minstrelsy.

-" Orpheo most of ony thing,
+"Orpheo most of ony thing,
 Liovede the gle of harpyng;
 Syker was every gode harpourc
 Of hym to have moche honour.